-Through a series of synchronicities, I ended up at the Emerald Cup in a working capacity.
+Thus, when a series of synchronicities led me to work the Emerald Cup in NorCal, I accepted the opportunity with excitement.
 Offered a gig with Meadow MD by a friend, I was in charge of wristbanding all attendees with Proposition 215 credentials.
 Meadow MD are a driving force in optimizing The Emerald Cup experience, as Meadow were brought on to validate medical users for access to the MMJ friendly areas.
-I have a good deal of experience in Colorado’s marijuana industry from retail to the behind the scenes warehouse routine, so it was really interesting to get the lowdown on California’s different laws and regulations in MMJ.
+Though Proposition 215 passed in 1996, it is still a major reason that California remains OG of the legal cannabis market.
+It protects the personal use and cultivation of medical marijuana for patients, or their primary caregivers who cultivate for them.

-After being informed of the EC’s background, I felt very privileged being able to take part in another aspect of this awesome industry.
-Having started as a way for farmers in the area to unite and share the best of their harvests, it has now grown to new heights.
-The Emerald Cup celebrated their 27th gathering this year, and it was without a doubt on another level from previous installments.
+Having been informed of the Emerald Cup’s background, I felt very privileged being able to take part in a rare staple of the organic cannabis community.
+Having started as a way for farmers in the area to unite during harvest season and share the best of their crops, it is officially the longest running organic, sun grown cannabis competition.
+Its’ global recognition has made it a pilgrimage for growers, pheno hunters and aficionados alike.
+The Emerald Cup celebrated their 27th gathering this year and it was without a doubt on another level from previous installments.
 Northern Nights Music Festival, which is based in Quincy, California, even curated a two stage lineup for the first time in the Cups history.
 This added a whole new spectrum to the weekend, with attendees welcoming the option to break away from lounging and consuming to check out music.

-Our highlight from this day goes to Spoiled Patients Collective’s sugarerrl, ‘Purple Candy Cane’ by Greenshock Farms, which has been a previous EC winner and also snagged 2nd place the next day in the concentrate category!
+Our highlight from this day goes to Spoiled Patients Collective’s sugarerrl, ‘Purple Candy Cane’ by Greenshock Farms, which has been a previous Emerald Cup winner and also snagged 2nd place the next day in the concentrate category!
 It was a head banging high with an impeccable taste that we still cannot get out of our mouths.
-Try this beautiful concentrate if you’re able, or any product from SPC – They are mind blowing producers.
+Try this beautiful concentrate if you’re able, or any product from Spoiled Patients Collective – They are mind blowing producers.

-Legendary band The Roots were playing but with us staying an hour away and consuming so much during the day, we decided to turn the night in having seen TR back at Wakarusa a few years back.
+Legendary band The Roots were playing but with us staying an hour away and consuming so much during the day, we decided to turn the night in having already seen the band at Wakarusa a few years back.

 Now that we knew what to expect from the grounds, we paced ourselves after our shifts to ensure we’d make it to all of the music tonight.
 After giving a spectacular sunrise set at Burning Man this year, we were super eager to see Bob Moses again.
 They played lots of their sensual, almost Nine Inch Nails reminiscent tracks, while gritty visuals spun behind the band.
 They did not disappoint – if anything the band had gleaned their skills even further.
 Diving into hits like ‘All I Want’, ‘Tearing Me Up’, and ‘Grace’, it was the best performance I’d seen from them yet.